CotalkerPartners/json2csv2json/README.md

   readable.push(require(`document${fileNum}.json`));
 }
 ```
-A good way of generating object streams from mongoDB is using the mongoose cursor() [Cursor](https://mongoosejs.com/docs/api.html#query_Query-cursor)
+A good way of generating object streams from mongoDB is using the mongoose [Cursor](https://mongoosejs.com/docs/api.html#query_Query-cursor).